yymao/phys7730/policies.md

 If you use any online resources that are not publicly available (for example, contents behind a paywall or requiring login), you must provide a copy of the used resources in addition to citing them.

-If you use any generative artificial intelligence (AI) tools, such as ChatGPT, Copilot, Gemini, etc, you must mention your use of AI in your submission.
-You are responsible for validation the AI output, and you should document your validation effort as part of your submission.
+If you use any generative artificial intelligence (AI) tools, such as ChatGPT, Copilot, Gemini, etc, you must document your use of AI in your submission.
+In particular, you need to specify which answers were assisted by AI.
+You are also responsible for validation the AI output, and you should document your validation effort as part of your submission.
+You also need to be able to explain your answers without relying on AI.

+If you are considering using AI, you are encouraged to first take a look at the U's [Student Guide to Generative ToolsLinks to an external site.](https://cte.utah.edu/instructor-education/gen_ai_2024.pdf).

 ## University Policies